 Residential Recycling Program

-pdf 2015-2016 Fall/Winter View from the Curb (3.12 MB) is a bi-annual publication providing important information of services provided to City of Kalamazoo residents including weekly curbside trash and recycling information and maps; recyclable lists; monthly bulk trash and brush information and schedules; and seasonal leaf pick up and flushing schedules.
+The pdf View from the Curb (5.69 MB) is a bi-annual publication providing important information of services provided to City of Kalamazoo residents including weekly curbside trash and recycling information and maps; recyclable lists; bulk trash (changed from monthly to quarterly) and brush information and schedules; and seasonal leaf pick up and flushing schedules.
 Recycling information may also be found below.

 To see when your recycling pick up is, please view either the Recycling-by-Street List or the pdf Weekly Recycling Map .
 (If you live on a private street, as indicated on the Recycling-by-Street List, please call the office at 269-337-8215 for further details.) ----If your pick up day falls on any of the holidays listed, the pick up for that day, and each weekday after the holiday within the same week, will be delayed one day (with any holiday-delayed Friday pick up being collected the following Saturday): Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Day, New Years Day.
 (For recycling holiday goods, please see our pdf Holiday Recycling Tips (506 KB) .)